 How to Make a Giant Spider Web Halloween Decoration

-The step-by-step instructions below teach how to build a spider web with nylon or cotton rope, sticks, bare branches, bamboo poles or stakes, or wooden dowel rods.
-Using sticks, poles, or dowel rods to construct the DIY spider web decoration adds dimension and texture that cannot be achieved with rope alone.
+The step-by-step instructions below teach how to build a spider web with nylon or cotton rope, sticks, bare branches, bamboo poles, stakes, or wooden dowel rods.
+Using sticks to build the DIY spider web decoration adds dimension that vertical rope alone can’t achieve.
+And there are several types of “sticks” you can choose from.
+Sticks, bare branches, bamboo poles, or wooden dowels each add color, dimension, and texture that rope alone can’t match.

-This giant stick spider web was inspired by Susie’s upcycled Halloween spider web wreath, made over at Twitchett’s.
-When I saw her gorgeous creation, I knew I had to recruit my husband to help make a giant stick spider web to use as a Halloween decoration for our front porch.
-For another smaller spider web craft made with sticks, check out THIS stick spider web decoration created by Penny at Mother Natured.
+When I saw her gorgeous creation for the first time, I knew I had to recruit my daughter and husband to help make a giant stick Halloween spider web for our front porch.
+To see another smaller spider web craft made with string and sticks, check out THIS stick spider web decoration created by Penny at Mother Natured.
 You might also enjoy creating a Halloween Pumpkin Salt Painting.

 Halloween Spider Web DIY Materials:

-- Four 3 to 8-foot sticks, bare branches, wooden dowel rods, or bamboo poles that are one-half to three-quarters of an inch in diameter.
+- Four 3- to 8-foot sticks, bare branches, wooden dowel rods, or bamboo poles that are one-half to three-quarters of an inch in diameter.
+Try any of the options below:

 - Poles 1/4 to 5/8 inch thick work well if made from bamboo.